 The majority of residents within the Savannah MSA work in the Service industry (69.5%), followed by the Goods-Producing industry (15.8%), and Government (14.5%).
 The Goods-Producing industry is defined as a field that produces a physical product, whereas the Service-Providing industry is a field in which the product is the service itself.
-As shown in the corresponding Figures, Goods-Producing jobs on average have a higher average wage than both Service-Providing and Government jobs.
+As shown in the corresponding figures, Goods-Producing jobs on average have a higher average wage than both Service-Providing and Government jobs.
 Within the Service industry, food service has the lowest average weekly wage among all of the job fields listed.

-It is important to note that these numbers are from 2020 and were impacted by COVID-19 and will likely change in the future as the Pandemic subsides.
+It is important to note that these numbers are from 2020 and were impacted by COVID-19.